PacktPublishing/Node.js-Design-Patterns-Third-Edition/02-the-module-system/14-esm-modifying-other-modules/README.md

 - `mock-read-file-wrong.js` has a wrong implementation of the mocking mechanism
 - `main-wrong.js` has a wrong implementation of the main file where we end up importing the live bindings and not the actual mock function.
+- `example-sync.js` shows how use the `syncBuiltinESMExports` functionality
+- `mock-read-file-sync.js` fixes all the problems above by using `syncBuiltinESMExports`